 - Check and adjust electrical material properties

-- More information about material properties be found in the Electrical/Thermal Materials Knowledge Base article.
+- More information about material properties be found in the Electrical/Thermal Materials Knowledge Base article, and in the See Also section at the end.

 - Check fitting of optical material refractive index